- Investors & Media

 We have an obligation to produce high-quality and safe products for our customers and for those who use our products.
 The quality assurance systems are meant to ensure that we comply with the strictest standards and the relevant laws.
 We expect each and every Kamada employee to contribute to these standards through full personal responsibility for every action, high-quality work, complete familiarity with work procedures and relevant regulations in their areas of responsibility, and full participation in training and certification programs that the company conducts.
 In addition, we encourage our employees to work diligently in order to identify and prevent activities and practices that could impair the quality of the product, its safety, or its meeting the production requirements.

 Kamada’s policy is to abide by the requirements of all relevant laws that concern safety and hygiene in the workplace.
-All employees must adhere to safety standards when performing their duties, report any injury or accident at work without delay, report any suspected safety defect immediately, and act in accordance with company policy and procedures concerning safety.
+All employees must adhere to safety standards when performing their duties, report any injury or accident at work without delay, report any suspected safety defect immediately, and act in accordance with company policy and procedures concerning safety and emergencies.

 Every employee must make an effort to protect the company’s property, factory, and other assets, tangible or intangible.
 Theft, negligence, and waste directly affect the company’s profitability.
-Any suspicion of fraud or theft must be reported immediately to the Human Resources department or to the company’s legal counsel, in order to conduct an investigation.
+Any suspicion of fraud or theft must be reported immediately to the Human Resources department or to the company’s legal counsel, or through the company’s anonymous disclosure line as described in the Whistleblower Policy, in order to conduct an investigation.
 The company’s property shall not be used for any business that is not within the context of work for the company.

 Information in the possession of the company concerning employees is confidential.
 Access to this information will be provided only to those with a legitimate need as required to carry out their duties.
 Employees are required to comply with all relevant laws concerning information about employees.